YS-L/flamelens/README.md

 ### Python

-Display a live FlameGraph of a running Python program using [`py-spy`](https://github.com/benfred/py-spy) as the profiler:
+Display a live flamegraph of a running Python program using [`py-spy`](https://github.com/benfred/py-spy) as the profiler:

 ```